epsi-rns/epsi-rns.github.io/_posts/code/2017/2017-04-16-perl-pipe-and-fork.markdown

 -- -- --

+<a name="unidirectional-external"></a>

 ### A Unidirectional Pipe Between External Command

 Unidirectional means one way communication.

-	A pipe has a read end and a write end.
+> A pipe has a read end and a write end.

 This step is overview of Pipe between two external command.
 This short script is using <code>conky</code>
 as pipe source feed and <code>less</code> as pipe target.
 Showing time and date forever in the console.

-	This infinite pipe run in time-less fashioned.
+> This infinite pipe run in time-less fashioned.

 I add <code>$dirname</code>, relative to the Perl source, to locate the conky script assets.